 The Coastal Trail (Noyo Headlands Park) extends along the entire western edge of the Mill Site.
 Composed of 104 acres stretched over 3.5 miles of coastline, the Coastal Trail includes about six miles of multi-use trails, three parking areas, four restrooms, picnic tables, benches and interpretive panels.
 The Coastal Trail was constructed in two phases and opening in 2015 and 2017.
-It has high visitation rates and utilization, although more than half of the utilization occurs at the Glass Beach entrance, which attracts significant visitor traffic.
+It has extremely high visitation rates and utilization, although more than half of the utilization occurs at the Glass Beach entrance, which attracts significant visitor traffic.
 This section analyses views from the Coastal Trail and Parking Lots (public rights of way) onto the Mill Site and the distant views behind.
 This analysis explores visual impacts from the north coastal trail, middle coastal trail and south coastal trail in that order.
+The following views are from the Coastal Trail to the Ocean and all ocean views from the 5.4 mile coastal trail are protected as the property is deed restricted for passive recreation use only.